-Notes: Rural price indices are very similar to the urban price indices and therefore the figures presented here are representative of the magnitude of the impact.
-BOX 2: Preserving the purchasing power of social grants
+Notes: Rural price indices are very similar to the urban price indices and therefore the figures presented here are representative of the

+BOX 2: Preserving the Purchasing Power of Social Grants

-In simple terms, 'purchasing power' can be thought of as how many goods and services can be bought for a given amount.
-Rising prices mean that, over time, households are forced to spend more money to purchase the same basket of goods and services.
-In other words, the purchasing power of their money is falling.
-Ensuring that the purchasing power (or real value) of social grants is maintained over time is essential to the ability of the grant system to effectively play its role in reducing poverty.
-To determine the real value of each of the grants, the (nominal) Rand value of the grant at a particular point in time must be adjusted using a price index.
-Thus, it is possible to express the value of a grant paid out today or at any time in the past in, for example, December 2023 Rands.
+In simple terms, 'purchasing power' refers to how many goods and services can be bought for a given amount of money.
+Rising prices mean that, over time, households must spend more to purchase the same basket of goods and services.
+In other words, the purchasing power of their money is declining.
+Maintaining the purchasing power (or real value) of social grants over time is essential for the grant system to effectively reduce poverty.
+To determine the real value of each grant, the (nominal) Rand value at a specific point in time must be adjusted using a price index.
+Thus, it is possible to express the value of a grant paid today or at any time in the past in, for example, December 2023 Rands.